A-Shah-ctrl/MakeItFast/README.md

 # MakeItFast

-A Chrome Extension that summarizes the content of a webpage for the user.
+A python based application that takes in a pdf document and outputs a summary of the pdf document.